python-babel/babel/CONTRIBUTING.md

   not the author of the PR.
 Commits shall comply to the "Good Commits" standards outlined below.

+To begin contributing have a look at the open [easy issues](https://github.com/python-babel/babel/issues?q=is%3Aopen+is%3Aissue+label%3Adifficulty%2Flow) which could be fixed.

 ## Correcting PRs

 Rebasing PRs is preferred over merging master into the source branches again